From unemployment benefits and pensions to childcare allowance and more, we explain all you need to know about social security in Austria.

 Austria offers two types of pensions – contributory and non-contributory.
 Employers subtract 10.25% of the gross income as the employee’s contribution.
 Then, they add 12.55% as the employer’s contribution.
 There are also government contributions for certain people; for instance, those with care obligations for relatives with specific care needs, and those in military service.

 Currently, the retirement age in Austria is 65 years for men and 60 years for women.
 That said, there are plans over the next decade for the standard retirement age for women to rise to the same level as men.
 In Austria, early retirement is possible – and common – for people who have accrued many contributory years.
 However, this does mean a monetary penalty in the overall pension.
 Conversely, people who work beyond the standard retirement age receive a bonus.
-To be granted a pension, the minimum contribution is set at 15 years.
+To receive a pension, the minimum contribution is set at 15 years.

 Education in Austria

 Austria has an entirely free public school system and it is mandatory to have nine years of education in the country.
 Following that, all teenagers must continue school education.
 Alternatively, they may choose to go into Lehre (professional training) until they reach 18.
-For more information, read our Guide to education in Austria.
+For more information, read our guide to education in Austria.

 Maternity, paternity, and parental benefit in Austria